 6-12 Diploma Course

-Your pathway to an internationally-recognized AMI diploma, equipping you to lead 6-12 Montessori environments worldwide!
+Your pathway to an internationally-recognized AMI diploma, equipping you to lead 6-12 Montessori environments worldwide.

 MINT is proud to offer the AMI 6–12 Blended Diploma Course, a comprehensive exploration of Montessori education for elementary-aged children.
 This innovative format integrates online learning with limited in-person sessions in Nashville, Tennessee, creating a rich, immersive, and flexible learning experience.
 Participants engage in audio-video lectures, group discussions, hands-on activities, and personalized assignments, all designed to support professional growth and a deep understanding of Montessori principles.